chymchym1905/auto-time-workflow/README.md

 Go to https://ffmpeg.org/, download and add ffmpeg binary to environment variables.
 FFMPEG is not needed with new verion of the script

+Create a folder auth and 2 files email.txt and password.txt inside the folder containing login information of your The Golden House account.

 Run this to fetch all unverified Abyss speedruns and start timing:
 ```
 py entry.py